pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund (Hardware & Software).md

 Customers from countries in the EU (other than Germany) with a valid VAT number & business address, who request a VAT invoice, will receive an invoice with a 0% tax rate.

-We'll also issue a partial refund directly as a VAT refund on Spotify later (depending on the tax being charged on Shopify).
+We'll also issue a partial refund directly as a VAT refund on Shopify later (depending on the tax being charged on Shopify).

 [Invoice form (0% tax rate)](https://drive.google.com/file/d/1IuwFTK23E03mR8xPRdKBe32qjRWX4JhC/view?usp=sharing)